 Laguna Beach became my absolute favorite place when I first moved to Orange County, California.
 If you didn’t already notice from my Instagram, I absolutely love Laguna Beach!
 It’s a cute little beach town with gorgeous beaches, unique greenery, tons of cute little boutique stores, and lots of things to do.

 During my adventures, I always try to find cheap or free things to do, and I have compiled a list of Laguna Beach activities that you can do for free.
+Some of them are even on my Southern California Bucket List Challenge!
 These things are an absolute must for anyone visiting Laguna Beach!

 12 Awesome Laguna Beach Activities You Can Do for Free